-During the term students have taken full advantage of the wonderful opportunities available to them from visits to universities, museums and exhibitions to developing their spiritual, cultural and social understanding through reflective retreat experiences and creative workshops.
-With a wealth of extra-curricular events, sporting tournaments, liturgical experiences, musical extravaganzas and Catholic Partnership activities, this has certainly been a busy and exciting term for one and all.
+During this year students have also taken full advantage of the wonderful opportunities available to them from visits to universities and exhibitions to developing their spiritual, cultural and social understanding through reflective retreat experiences and creative workshops.
+With a wealth of extra-curricular events, sporting tournaments, liturgical experiences and Catholic Partnership activities, this has certainly been a busy and exciting year for one and all.

 Lisa Byron, Head Teacher